ucu-computer-science/UCU_Linux_Club/docs/content/articles/arch-manual/index.md

 ![](efibootmgr.png)

 Now disk management: `cfdisk`.
 Here I delete everything from previous system and
-- choose  root directory (about 50GB, linux filesystem)
+- choose  root directory (about 60GB, linux filesystem)
 - boot partition (1GB, EFI filesystem) (Actually it's better to install bootloader on the Windows EFI partition, if you want to see choise of system during loading).
-- Create (or do nothing if you already have) home directory (40GB, linux filesystem).
+- Create (or do nothing if you already have) home directory (40+GB, linux filesystem).
-- Create swap partition (4-8GB, Linux swap)
-Don't forget to "write" after making new partition.
+- Create swap partition (Your RAM size * 2, Linux swap) Don't forget to "write" after making new partition.
 And don't delete Windows partitions if you want dual boot.

 Here, how it looks on my laptop: